-The carrying amounts of other assets (except for inventories, amounts due from contract customers, deferred tax asset, and non-current assets classified as held for sale) are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
+The carrying amounts of other assets (except for inventories and amounts due from contract customers) are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
 For goodwill, the recoverable amount is estimated each period at the same time.